 - Creating public programs that teach science to the Academy’s guests

-- Deliver and facilitate science experiences on the public floor
+- Delivering and facilitating science experiences on the public floor

-- Build confidence and interpersonal skills through a positive learning community
+- Building confidence and interpersonal skills through a positive learning community

-- Participate in a variety of educational outreach opportunities across the San Francisco Bay Area
+- Participating in a variety of educational outreach opportunities across the San Francisco Bay Area

-Within TASC, the Leadership Design Team (LDT) is a smaller group of seasoned program participants who want to challenge themselves by leading the creation of public programs used by the their TASC peers.
+Within TASC Force, the Leadership Design Team (LDT) is a smaller group of experienced program participants who want to challenge themselves by leading the creation of public programs used by their TASC Force peers.
 LDT designs interactive programs for the public floor that push the boundaries of what it means to engage with exhibits.
 In addition to creating the public programming used by the TASC Force, this group of leaders has the opportunity to build leadership and peer mentoring skills alongside the Academy’s staff.

-Whether it’s participating in a science based flash mob or exploring leaf cutter ants with guests in the rainforest, the TASC Force brings fun, interactive programs to the public floor.
+Whether it’s participating in a science based dance performance or exploring leaf cutter ants with guests in the rainforest, the TASC Force brings fun, interactive programs to the public floor.